 Adult Secondary Education - Courses through which a person receives high school credit that leads to the award of a high school diploma or programs of instruction through which a student prepares to take the general education test (GED).

 Americans with Disabilities Act (ADA) – An Act, passed by Congress, that requires reasonable accommodations be made in public facilities, including postsecondary institutions, for those with a physical or mental disability.

 Applied Technology Diploma (ATD) - Courses that are part of an AS or AAS degree and lead to employment in a specific occupation.
-An ATD may consist of either vocational credit or college credit.
+An ATD may consist of either career credit or college credit.